 Cruises.
 February and March can be two of the best months to book a cruise depending on the location you desire.
 But deals can be had, from the Atlantic to the Mediterranean.

 New products to buy in March

 Barbecues and grill accessories: March is a good time to think ahead for Father’s Day and outdoor cooking in warmer, less rainy weather.
-So, check out deals on gas or charcoal barbecues, a portable grill for picnics or camping, and related supplies and accessories such as fuel, smoking woods, covers, long-handled utensils, gloves, fire starters, grill baskets for vegetables and fish, cleaning tools, a burger press, or any other tool or accessory to make outdoor cooking easy and fun.
-The last couple years, I couldn’t use my charcoal grill most of summer due to the burn ban.
-So my “wish list” includes a portable, table top gas model that can double as a picnic or camping grill.
+So, check out deals on gas or charcoal barbecues, a portable grill for picnics or camping, and related supplies such as fuel.
+Look for deals on accessories, too, such as smoking woods, barbecue covers, long-handled utensils, gloves, fire starters, grill baskets for vegetables and fish, cleaning tools, a burger press, or any other tool to make outdoor cooking easy and fun.

 Golf clubs and gear: golf clubs, golf shoes, golf travel bags, and other golf accessories.

 Cleaning products: get ready for spring cleaning by taking an inventory of your supplies and stocking up for the year when prices are low on chemicals, gloves, mops, and other cleaning supplies.

 Tips for Spring Cleaning